Friedrich Wilhelm Hackländer

-Friedrich Wilhelm Hackländer, in later life von Hackländer (1 November 1816 – 6 July 1877), was a successful German author.
+Friedrich Wilhelm Hackländer, in later life von Hackländer (1 November 1816 – 6 July 1877), was a German author.

 Life

 Hackländer was born in Burtscheid, now part of the city of Aachen, Germany.
 He was orphaned at the age of 12 and brought up in impoverished circumstances by various relatives.
 At the age of 14 he was apprenticed in Elberfeld (now Wuppertal) to a shopkeeper, which was highly uncongenial to his own aspirations.
 He was attracted to military service and therefore entered the Prussian artillery at the age of 16, but found himself unable to make much of a career in that milieu either and therefore returned to the commercial world.

 In 1840 he moved to Stuttgart in a complete break from his previous life in the hope of establishing a literary career.
 The beginnings were unpromising, and when his dramas failed to meet with approval, he was obliged to resort to translating the works of Dickens.
 However, success came at once when he began to write of his own experiences: his first major published work was Bilder aus dem Soldatenleben im Frieden, of 1841, which drew on his time in military service, and from then onwards, by dint of writing at length about absolutely everything that happened to him, he maintained a successful and prolific writing career.

 After a journey to the Near East in 1840 (written up as "Journey to the Orient", or Reise in den Orient, and published 1842), Hackländer was appointed counsellor (Hofrat), secretary and travelling companion to the Crown Prince of Württemberg, which made him familiar with court life.
 He resigned from court service in 1849 to become a war correspondent in Italy for the newspapers of the important German publisher Cotta, which also resulted in the book Bilder aus dem Soldatenleben im Kriege (1849-1850).

 In 1859 Hackländer founded, together with Eduard Hallberger, the illustrated weekly, Über Land und Meer, and he edited the magazine.
 In 1859 he re-entered the service of the state of Württemberg as director of royal parks and public gardens at Stuttgart.
 In the same year he was attached to the headquarters staff of the Austrian army during the Italian war.
 In the following year for his services he was raised to the hereditary nobility as Ritter von Hackländer by the Austrian Emperor and retired into private life in 1864.

 Hackländer died at his villa in Leoni on the Starnberger See in Bavaria.
 He is buried in the Pragfriedhof in Stuttgart.